maimonin/CORAL/attack_graph_analyzer/README.md

 The Attack Graph Analyzer is a critical module of the CORAL framework.
 It focuses on analyzing attack graphs (AGs) generated from container topologies to evaluate container risks and identify potential vulnerabilities.
 The analyzer calculates risk metrics, highlights attack paths, and provides detailed assessments of vulnerabilities within containerized environments.

-## Overview

-The Attack Graph Analyzer includes the following functionalities:

-- Extracts and analyzes attack points and vulnerable pods from an AG.
-- Assesses the risk associated with each pod based on CVEs and interactions.
-- Identifies vulnerable libraries and links them to CVEs.
-- Evaluates the likelihood of exploitability using external vulnerability databases such as:
-  - _CISA Known Exploited Vulnerabilities Catalog_
-  - _FIRST.org’s EPSS (Exploit Prediction Scoring System)_

 ## Features

+- **Attack Point Analysis:** Counts potential entry points for attackers.
+- **Vulnerability Assessment:** Identifies vulnerable containers and their associated libraries and CVEs.
+- **Interaction Mapping:** Measures the interactions of each container in the topology.
+- **Risk Calculation:** Combines interaction data with exploit likelihood scores to assess container risks.
+- **CVE Likelihood Scoring:** Integrates with external data sources (e.g., FIRST.org's EPSS and CISA) to calculate the likelihood of CVE exploitation.

 ### Key Metrics Analyzed: